pdsmart/dPWR/README.md

 Having limited time I discounted C/C++ as it takes considerably longer to develop in these languages especially as performance wasn't a consideration, this left Java, Python and Perl.
 Having just finished an application for a client in Perl it just seemed a natural choice (even though it is a scripting language primarily developed for reporting but was incredibly rich in it's eco system).

-dPWR had to provide the following functionality:-
+The functionality requirements for dPWR where:-

-o Communicate directly with hardware to configure, set and read GPIO, I2C, Serial Ports and Ethernet ports in order to make use of the variety of boards I had in my bin.
+  - Communicate directly with hardware to configure, set and read GPIO, I2C, Serial Ports and Ethernet ports in order to make use of the variety of boards I had in my bin.
 A modular system was needed to add hardware and support software as required.

-o Provide a web server to allow remote configuration and control.
+  - Provide a web server to allow remote configuration, control and monitoring.

-o Provide configurable automation such that dPWR could monitor a device and take actions as required.
+  - Provide configurable automation such that dPWR could monitor a device and take actions as required (ie. ping).

 The above was developed and has been reliably in service for the last 4 years.
 I recently removed the dPWR hardware to service it when the Corsair power supplies gave up the ghost and took the photos below.